-Unpack the rotating portion of the seal.
+Unpack the upper rotating portion of the seal.
 Be certain the seal face of the rotating element is free of grit or surface damage.
 Because the rotating element may not stay in the bellows retainer when turned upside down, place a small amount of grease at equal spaces on the back of the element and position it in the bellows retainer.
 The grease should hold the element in position until the seal is installed.
 Assemble the drive grooves of the rotating element into the drive lugs of the bellows retainer.
-Apply a light coating of oil on the shaft and the I.D. of the bellows.

-Slide the seal rotating portion onto the lubricated shaft sleeve and shaft with the seal face down.
-Apply firm, steady pressure on the bellows retainer until it slides down the shaft and the seal faces contact.
+Slide the upper seal rotating portion onto the lubricated shaft sleeve with the seal face toward the stepped end.
+Apply firm, steady pressure on the seal retainer until it slides down the sleeve.
+Inspect the seal face to ensure that it is clean and dry.
+If cleaning is necessary, use a clean tissue to wipe in a concentric pattern.